 Pisofttech Pilot Era is a compact professional 360 camera with in-camera stitching up to 8K 360 resolution.
 Here are hands-on impressions based on a prelease unit that I’ve been testing.
 I also show full resolution sample 360 photos and 360 videos.
+May 8, 2019 update: now live on Indiegogo.
 April 11, 2019 update: video resolution increased to 8K 24fps (firmware 4.1.1).

 Updated: August 13, 2018 – added HDR shots

 Updated: July 11, 2018 – added sample video

 Here is a product video:

 Pisofttech Pilot Era is a powerful yet compact 360 camera with 8k video, 32mp photo, and innovative features such as a built-in touchscreen.
 But what I think is most impressive is how quickly it can stitch 8k or 6k video.
 Update: added HDR sample photos.

 The Pilot Era is very compact, with about the same dimensions as a regular-sized 16 oz.
 Monster Energy drink.
 I had a chance to use it at IVRPA 2018, and Pisofttech has sent me a beta unit (with nonfunctional audio) for testing.